AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 1. Select **Close** to return to the utility.

-## Add a PI Data Archive
+## Add a Data Archive

-After adding an AF server, select the source PI Data Archive that contains the PI points you want to transfer.
+After adding an AF server, select the source Data Archive that contains the PI points you want to transfer.

 **Note:** There is a one-to-one (1:1) Data Archive to PI to OCS Agent constraint for PI to OCS transfers.
 If your AF server references multiple Data Archives, only one Data Archive can be selected and configured for the transfer.

-The list of available PI Data Archive servers is based on the servers referenced by AF elements on the AF server you selected.
-If you are upgrading an agent, the PI to OCS Agent Configuration Utility maintains the previously selected PI Data Archive configuration.
+The list of available Data Archive servers is based on the servers referenced by AF elements on the AF server you selected.
+If you are upgrading an agent, the PI to OCS Agent Configuration Utility maintains the previously selected Data Archive configuration.

-**Note:** If you are not adding an AF server, select the PI Data Archive icon on the first screen of the PI to OCS Agent Configuration Utility.
+**Note:** If you are not adding an AF server, select the Data Archive icon on the first screen of the PI to OCS Agent Configuration Utility.

 To add a Data Archive, follow these steps: